Learn about free on-demand learning

 The Rheumatology Informatics System for Effectiveness (RISE) Registry is a rich, best-in-class resource developed by the ACR.
 Aimed at improving the quality of patient care by leveraging the new wave of big data from electronic health records (EHRs), RISE is the first and largest national EHR-enabled rheumatology registry in the United States.

 RISE was created by the ACR to help prepare rheumatologists for the significant challenges of a rapidly changing healthcare environment, including adapting to new payment and delivery models, meeting evolving certification requirements, and using EHR data to assess quality of care.
 It is HIPAA-compliant and has attracted widespread participation among rheumatologists.
-There are more than 650 providers representing nearly 1 million patients participating in RISE.
-The registry already has data from more than 4.5 million patient encounters.
+There are more than 680 providers representing more than 1 million patients participating in RISE.
+The registry already has data from about 5 million patient encounters.

 If your practice does not have an EHR system but would like to participate in a rheumatology registry, you may be interested in the ACR’s Rheumatology Clinical Registry (RCR).